Hubs-Foundation/policies-procedures-guidelines-public/commit-message-guidelines.md

 [Atomic commits](https://www.aleksandrhovhannisyan.com/blog/atomic-git-commits/) are preferred.

-## Subject/Title
+## Title

-* Separate the title/subject of the commit message from the body of the commit message with a blank line.
+* Separate the title of the commit message from the body of the commit message with a blank line.
-* Try to keep the title/subject descriptive and concise.
+* Try to keep the title descriptive and concise.
+* Title should specify what the commit does.
-* Capitalize the title/subject line, make sure it completes the sentence "if applied, this commit...", and don't end the line with a period.
+* Capitalize the title line and don't end the line with a period.
+* Make sure the title completes either of these sentences:
+    * "If applied, this commit..."
+    * "If applied, this commit will..."

 ## Body